Image of two women having a conversation in workplace setting.

 Best for: Daily operations

-Connecteam is a workforce management platform that brings scheduling, time tracking, communication, and basic HR workflows into a single mobile-first app — particularly for teams that aren’t always at a desk.
+Connecteam is a workforce planning software that brings scheduling, time tracking, communication, and basic HR workflows into a single mobile-first app — particularly for teams that aren’t always at a desk.

 It lets managers plan shifts, capture hours with GPS-enabled clock-ins, assign tasks and checklists, and share updates or forms with employees from one interface.
 Employees can see their schedules, clock in and out, access job details, and communicate with teammates all from their phone or desktop.